 Training these operators to be more self-reliant is an obvious solution, but the traditional method only fails them further.
 This is because training and instructional techniques are typically a one-size-fits-all, step-by-step recipe that do not focus on critical thinking or problem solving in the event that things are not 1, 2, 3.

-Operations Business Teams
+Area Business Teams

 The training begins by designating six specific roles to key employees per manufacturing line.
 This new team is structured around the operator with each role serving as a form of “servant leader” or coach.
 As the training progresses the operators on the line gradually take on direct ownership; which encompasses everything from equipment care, yield, quality, safety, reliability and cost.